Launch a Jupyter Notebook with a single click

 You can download the completed Jupyter Notebook and upload it to the VM.

-Click on the Notebooks section in the left navigation bar to launch a Jupyter Notebook.
+Select the Gradient product and then click on the Notebooks section in the left navigation bar to launch a Jupyter Notebook.

 The first step is to choose the pre-configured environment.
 Choose Jupyter Notebook Data Science Stack that comes with the core modules needed for our model.